PandaDoc/pandadoc-sfdc-examples/docs/DocumentWrapper.md

     - `document_state_changed`: document status was changed or new document created.
 You got this event every time when document was sent\paid\approved\etc
     - `recipient_completed`: some recipient filled all required input fields for him
     - `document_deleted`: document was deleted in PandaDoc
-    - `document_updated`: document moved to draft status after sending or completing.
-New document version was generated
+    - `document_updated`: sent or completed document was edited (moved to draft).
+New document version was generated.
 - `global DocumentWrapper.DocumentData data`: document data wrapper.
 See [DocumentData](#documentwrapperdocumentdata)